Regular cardinal: Properties

 If the axiom of choice holds, then every successor cardinal is regular.
 Thus the regularity or singularity of most aleph numbers can be checked depending on whether the cardinal is a successor cardinal or a limit cardinal.
 Some cardinalities cannot be proven to be equal to any particular aleph, for instance the cardinality of the continuum, whose value in ZFC may be any uncountable cardinal of uncountable cofinality (see Easton's theorem).
 The continuum hypothesis postulates that the cardinality of the continuum is equal to $\aleph_1$, which is regular assuming choice.

-Without the axiom of choice, there would be cardinal numbers that were not well-orderable.
+Without the axiom of choice: there would be cardinal numbers that were not well-orderable.
 Moreover, the cardinal sum of an arbitrary collection could not be defined.
-Therefore, only the aleph numbers can meaningfully be called regular or singular cardinals.
-Furthermore, a successor aleph need not be regular.
-For instance, the union of a countable set of countable sets need not be countable.
+Therefore, only the aleph numbers could meaningfully be called regular or singular cardinals.Furthermore, a successor aleph would need not be regular.
+For instance, the union of a countable set of countable sets would not necessarily be countable.
 It is consistent with ZF that $\omega_1$ be the limit of a countable sequence of countable ordinals as well as the set of real numbers be a countable union of countable sets.
-Furthermore, it is consistent with ZF that every aleph bigger than $\aleph_0$ is singular (a result proved by Moti Gitik).
+Furthermore, it is consistent with ZF when not including AC that every aleph bigger than $\aleph_0$ is singular (a result proved by Moti Gitik).

 If $\kappa$ is a limit ordinal, $\kappa$ is regular iff the set of $\alpha<\kappa$ that are critical points of $\Sigma_1$-elementary embeddings $j$ with $j(\alpha)=\kappa$ is club in $\kappa$.